lueschem/edi/docs/config_management_v2/plugins.rst

 engine and then execute it.
 It is a good practice to use this file as a thin shim between :code:`edi` and the scripts or executables that do the heavy lifting.

-The statement :code:`require_root: fakeroot` tells edi that a fakeroot environment is needed to execute the command.
+The statement :code:`require_root: unshare` tells edi that a modified user namespace is needed to execute the command.
+The command :code:`buildah unshare` will be used to create the namespace and if the :code:`edi_project_container` is already available, its root file system will be mounted to :code:`${edi_project_container_root}`.
+Remark: :code:`require_root: unshare` is preferable to :code:`require_root: fakeroot` as extended attributes are not properly supported within a :code:`fakeroot` environment.

 Each pre- or postprocessing command shall create at least one (intermediate) artifact that gets specified within the :code:`output` node.
 The resulting artifact can be used as an input for any subsequent pre- or postprocessing command.